 When you are not using the wireless features, such as Bluetooth or wireless LAN, turn them off to help conserve power.

 Cabled Ethernet connections

-With an Ethernet cable, you can connect your computer to a local network through the Ethernet connector on your computer.
+With an Ethernet cable, you can connect your computer to a local network through the Ethernet extension connector Gen 2 on your computer..